Diamondprox: Season 2

 Diamond and Moscow 5 attended European Challenger Circuit: Poland after qualifying online with a 2–0 victory over CLG.EU sending them to the loser's bracket.
 This would mean that the teams shall meet again in the group stage, where Moscow 5 took second place going 2–1, defeating EloHell.net and Ocelote World while losing a game to CLG.EU.
 In the semifinals, Moscow 5 had a strong showing defeating Curse EU 2–0, going with a perfect 15–0 score in the second game.
 At the finals, Moscow 5 would meet their rivals CLG.EU once again.
 After having a 0–4 record against them in lan events, Diamondprox with his team were able to claim their revenge with a commanding 2–0 victory making them the ECC Poland champions.

 As one of the eight European invitees for the Season Two Regional Finals - Cologne, Moscow Five would fly out to Germany for a chance to qualify for the Season 2 World Championship.
 Matched up against the recently formed Polish team EloHell, Moscow Five would take a 2–0 victory to advance to the second round of the playoffs.
 There, Moscow Five was able to come out victorious against Fnatic in a close 2–1, qualifying for the Season 2 World Championship in Los Angeles and advancing to the grand finals of the tournament.
 Continuing their dominant performance, Diamond would help win the finals 2–0 against SK Gaming.

 At the Season 2 World Championship in October, Diamondprox with his teammates were considered by many analysts and professionals to be the favorites coming into the event.
-They were was given a bye through the group stage and were selected to face Invictus Gaming in their quarterfinal match.
+They were given a bye through the group stage and were selected to face Invictus Gaming in their quarterfinal match.
 Although iG consistently pressured M5's early game and won the laning phase, the Russian squad was able to overcome their deficits in the midgame and take the series 2–0.
 Advancing to face the Taipei Assassins in the semifinals, M5 continued their dominant form in the first game of the match and quickly secured game one.
 However, TPA matched M5's aggression in the next two games and successfully turned the series around.
 The Taiwanese team took the set 2–1, and Moscow Five was forced to settle for 3rd-4th place and $150,000.